Nursing home abuse

 Nursing Home Elopement Lawyers

-If your loved one suffered an injury in a Philadelphia nursing home because they were not being properly supervised, contact the experienced nursing home abuse lawyers at Lopez McHugh today.
+If your loved one suffered an injury in a Philadelphia nursing home because they were not being properly supervised, contact the experienced nursing home abuse lawyers at Lopez McHugh LLP today.
 We can help you understand your legal rights and hold the negligent facility responsible.